ashwani123p/FKApplyDesign/README.md

 			Enter 2. to play human vs bot TicTacToe

 			Enter 3. to quit this game

+      			Enter 4. to see leaderboard

+			Enter 5. to play hexagonal TicTacToe

  coordinates should be between 0 to 2 as the matrix is of 3*3
  # This Game consist of hexagonal feature to play this game press 5 after run.